-The HS proposes to list all glycerin on §205.606 -apparently accepting the argument of the petitioner that it should be so listed in order to impose the commercial availability restriction.
-While we applaud the motivation, glycerin made by hydrolysis of fats and oils is classified as synthetic and has not been classified as agricultural, which is a prerequisite for §205.606.
-In addition, as we read the regulations, commercial availability also applies to §205.605.
+The HS proposes to list glycerin only on §205.606 -apparently accepting the argument of the petitioner that it should be so listed in order to impose the commercial availability restriction.

+While we applaud the motivation, glycerin made by hydrolysis of fats and oils is classified as synthetic and has not been classified as agricultural, which is a prerequisite for §205.606, so the HS must introduce a motion to classify glycerin made by hydrolysis of fats and oils as agricultural before taking action to list it on §205.606.